bbrunckh/bbrunckh.github.io/README.md

 ### Our approach

-We propose to explore the potential of using machine learning-based targeting and flood forecasts, drawing on our Bangladesh experience and dataset for validation as follows:
+We propose to explore the potential of using machine learning-based targeting and flood forecasts, drawing on our unique Bangladesh experience and dataset for validation as follows:

 1. **Train deep learning algorithms** to estimate vulnerability to climate shocks over space before a flood shock, by combining poverty maps with flood specific training data:
 - Ground truth: 100,000+ household surveys from regions affected by flooding